Press secretary hopes her rise helps kids ‘dream bigger’

 If Jean-Pierre’s Haitian parents had had their way, their daughter would be wearing a white doctor’s coat and stethoscope instead of the special lapel pin that identifies her as a Biden staffer.

-Her father, a New York City cab driver, and her mother, a home health care aide who also owned a hair salon, wanted Jean-Pierre to become a doctor.
+Jean-Pierre’s father, a New York City cab driver, and her mother, a home health care aide who also owned a hair salon, wanted her to become a doctor.
 But she disappointed them by failing her medical school entrance exam.

 She went on to earn a master’s degree in public administration from Columbia University’s School of International and Public Affairs.
 She parlayed her interest in the environment into a job in the early 2000s as director of legislative and budget affairs for New York City Council Member James Gennaro, who was head of the Environmental Protection Committee.